AngelBelRoth/api-weather/README.md

 ## Overview

-The **api-weather** project wraps external weather data sources (like OpenWeatherMap API or similar) to provide a unified, simplified API for retrieving current conditions, forecasts, and optionally historical weather.
+The **Weather API** project wraps external weather data sources (like OpenWeatherMap API or similar) to provide a unified, simplified API for retrieving current conditions, forecasts, and optionally historical weather.
 Great for front-end dashboards, mobile apps, or IoT projects.

 ---

 ## Features

 - Display temperature both in Fahrenheit & Celcius
-- - Retrieve current weather for a location (by city / lat-lon)
+- Retrieve current weather for a location (by city / lat-lon)
 - Clean, consistent JSON responses tailored for client use
 - Environment variable configuration for API keys and ports
 - Error handling and input validation built in